 > "At last..."

-When he opened his eyes, he was no longer in the ruins.
+When Kaen opened his eyes, he was no longer in the ruins.

 > "Welcome to Nexveil."

 The voice returned, clearer now.
-Kaen looked around—no sun, no ground, no horizon.
-Just a surreal landscape that pulsed with forgotten history.
+Kaen looked around, but there was no ground, no horizon.
+Just a surreal and empty space that felt ancient and forgotten.

-From the mist, a figure emerged—tall, cloaked, wearing a featureless mask etched with countless ancient runes.
+From the mist, a figure emerged—tall, cloaked, wearing a mask etched with runes that seemed to shift and change.

 > "You have touched a Fractured Relic.
 One that no chosen dared to bind."

 "You should not have survived.
-And yet, here you are."
+Yet, here you are."

 "Why?"

-"I don't know," he said honestly.
-"But… I've got nothing to lose.
-So if you brought me here for a reason—tell me what I have to do."
+"I don't know," Kaen said, his voice steady but quiet.
+"But I have nothing to lose.
+So if you brought me here for a reason, tell me what I need to do."

 The figure tilted its head.
 "Bold.
 But boldness is not strength.
 Archeflare must be earned."